harminder0209/cheat-sheets/misc/misc.md

 # Typescript watch
 tsc -w test.ts

 This command will automatically create test.js and monitor test.ts for changes.
-These changes are automatically added to test.js
+These changes are automatically added to test.js.
+Then you can run node test.js